 - Don't Miss: 200+ Exciting New iOS 13 Features for iPhone

 To start muting email conversations, you need to be running iOS 13.
-If you have other iOS devices not on iOS 13, they will not be muted.
+If you have other iOS devices running an older iOS version, they will not be muted.
 Same thing if you sync with iCloud to Mail on macOS — you need macOS 10.15 or higher.
 However, if all of your devices are up to date, the silenced thread will be muted across your iCloud account, meaning no notifications on any devices.

 There are two ways to mute an email conversation thread in iOS 13 — a swipe gesture from any folder's list, and a tap from within the email thread itself.